+The Memory Configuration Tag and No Memory Kept subfields are defined in 9.3.1.9.1.

-The Advanced Recipient Memory Length Exponent field indicates the amount of free space at the recipient’s memory at the start of a frame exchange sequence.
+When sent in ADDBA response, the Advanced Recipient Memory Length Exponent field indicates the amount of free space at the recipient’s memory at the start of a frame exchange sequence.
 This field is an integer in the range 0 to 9.
-The length defined by this subfield is equal to 2(13 + Advanced Recipient Memory Length Exponent) – 1 octets. this value is applies to all successfully established BlockAck agreements identified by the same pair of Address 1 and Address 2 fields.
+The length defined by this subfield is equal to 2(13 + Advanced Recipient Memory Length Exponent) – 1 octets.
+The value of 2(13 + Advanced Recipient Memory Length Exponent) is smaller than or equal to the value of the 2(13 + Maximum A-MPDU Length Exponent) as advertised by the STA’s EDMG Capabilities element, only one value of Advanced Recipient Memory Length Exponent may be present in all Block Ack agreements and this value is applies to all successfully established BlockAck agreements identified by the same pair of Address 1 and Address 2 fields.
+This field is reserved when it sent in ADDBA request frame

 The Recipient Memory Capabilities field is defined in Figure 64.